-I’d like to talk a bit about goal setting, its importance, some frameworks, and techniques for individuals (Team/group goals are a different topic).
+I’d like to talk a bit about goals, their importance, some concepts and techniques for individuals (Team/group goals are a different topic).

 Performance vs. developmental goals

 There are basically two kinds of goals in a work setting – performance goals and developmental, a.k.a. growth goals.
 The key difference, in theory, is that performance goals focus on end results while developmental goals are learning & growth-oriented.
 In reality, most companies use performance goals in a very narrow way, e.g. to incentivize the sales team.
 This created a bad rap for performance goals and a shift in terminology.